bacharakis/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 >..if a work is open, then the right of use is assumed.
 The fact that definitions of openness must explicitly spell out restricted uses makes it clear that if a work is open, **then any and all of the things that it may be possible to do with it are allowed, unless explicitly disallowed**.

-Consider your assumptions about use, and what explicit restrictions you have seen in licencsed software or content.
+Consider your assumptions about use, and what explicit restrictions you have seen in licensed software or content.

 ### Open is an Adjective